The 20mph transformation programme

 Little impact on journey times

-Research in other cities, suggests that journey times do not significantly increase.
-Where proposals are requested on a bus route the authority will work with the bus companies to assess the likely impact on bus journey times to enable a balanced approach to be taken.
+Research in other cities suggests that journey times do not significantly increase.
+Where proposals are requested on a bus route, the authority will work with the bus companies to assess the likely impact on bus journey times to enable a balanced approach.

 How motorists will know they are in a 20mph area